tensorflow/tfjs-models/coco-ssd/README.md

 This model is a TensorFlow.js port of the SSD-COCO model.
 For more information about Tensorflow object detection API, check out this readme in
 [tensorflow/object_detection](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md).

 This model detects objects defined in the COCO dataset, which is a large-scale object detection, segmentation, and captioning dataset, you can find more information [here](http://cocodataset.org/#home).
-The dataset contains [90 classes](./src/classes.ts).
+The model is capable of detecting [90 classes of objects](./src/classes.ts).
 SSD stands for Single Shot MultiBox Detection.

 This TensorFlow.js model does not require you to know about machine learning.
 It can take as input any browser-based image elements (`<img>`, `<video>`, `<canvas>`